 - Certificate III in Disability

-Sunshine Coast TAFE offers all the courses and qualifications you’d expect from a major TAFE institute in Australia, including diplomas and advanced diplomas, some of which provide pathways to universities (University of the Sunshine Coast, University of Southern QLD, and Central Queensland University), certificates I-IV, and short courses with Statements of Attainment.
-Full-time, part-time and school-based apprenticeships and traineeships are also available.
+TAFE Queensland’s East Coast Institutes offer all the courses and qualifications you’d expect from one of the biggest TAFE institute in Australia, including diplomas and advanced diplomas, some of which provide pathways to universities.
+Certificates I-IV, short courses with Statements of Attainment are also much-loved by Sunshine Cost students.
+Full-time, part-time and school-based apprenticeships and traineeships are also widely available across a great variety of subject fields.

 Courses are available on-campus and online, with some blended learning courses available.
 Work-based training courses can also be arranged.

-Most of Sunshine Coast TAFE’s courses are offered on a semester basis; that means you have two opportunities to register per year.
+Many of TAFE’ Queensland East Coast courses are offered on a semester basis; that means you have two opportunities to register per year.
 But that doesn’t mean you can register for whatever courses you like.
 Some courses are only available in the first semester and some are only available in the second semester.
-You will have to contact the institute to find out when the courses you want to take are available.

-You can choose from over 65 short courses at Sunshine Coast TAFE.
-Courses are available for recreational and professional purposes.
+You can choose from 69 short courses offered through TAFE Queensland’s Sunshine Coast locations.
 Different courses are available at the different campuses, so again, you’ll have to contact the institute for exact details on the course you want to take.

 Some of the short courses include: